The Top Trends in Pharma and Biotech B2B Digital Marketing

 pharmaceutical marketing trends in pharmaceutical industry trends

-That is until 2019, when a global pandemic not only accelerated the need for digital transformation but proved the success that remote engagement methods could have in fuelling the pharma and biotech sectors.
+That changed in 2019, when the global pandemic accelerated digital transformation and demonstrated the effectiveness of remote engagement in driving growth across the pharma and biotech sectors.

 digital marketing is key in pharmaceutical industry trends